EXPERT PROMPTING MASTERCLASS

 Turn 1: "Overview of quantum computing commercial applications 2024-2025"

-Turn 2: "Focus on the top 3 nearest-term viable applications.
+Turn 2: "Focus on top 3 nearest-term applications.
+Leading companies?"

-Turn 4: "Find case studies or pilot programs currently testing
+Turn 4: "Find case studies or pilots testing quantum optimization.
+Results?"

 Technique 4: Comparative Research